Argentina: A Legal Toolbox for an Unprecedented Crisis

 Managing contractual disruptions

 Argentine civil law is based on two main principles, the parties’ freedom to contract and pacta sunt servanda.
 Parties are free to enter into contracts and determine their content, within the limits imposed by law, public order, moral correctness and usual and customary practices.
 The pacta sunt servanda principle establishes that the parties are bound by the terms of the contract with the force of the law.
-However, there are some legal exceptions to these principles that may excuse or suspend contractual performance, entitle one party to suspend or terminate the contract, or request an equitable adjustment of the contract terms on a fact-specific analysis.
+However, there are some legal exceptions to these principles that may excuse or suspend contractual performance, or entitle one party to suspend or terminate the contract, or request an equitable adjustment of the contract terms on a fact-specific analysis.

 Force majeure may excuse a party’s non-performance without liability if such an event occurs and absolutely prevents the party from performing.
 For an event to qualify as force majeure, it must be:

-- supervening and unforeseeable, the affected party could not reasonably be expected to have taken the impediment and its effects upon its ability to perform into account at the time it entered the agreement;
+- supervening and unforeseeable: the affected party could not reasonably be expected to have taken the impediment and its effects upon its ability to perform into account at the time it entered the agreement;

-- unavoidable, the affected party could not reasonably have avoided or overcome the event, or at least its effects;
+- unavoidable: the affected party could not reasonably have avoided or overcome the event, or at least its effects;

 - absolutely impossible to overcome; and